 Looking for things to do in Sydney?
 Cockatoo Island is a scenic destination where you can engage with Sydney's historical narrative as part of a day trip or overnight stay.

-Journey back to Cockatoo Island’s convict and shipyard eras – or dare to step into the supernatural realm – with our program of guided history and paranormal tours.
-Our tours cater for different ages and interests – from history buffs and ghost seekers through to families and seniors’ clubs.
+Journey back to Cockatoo Island’s convict and shipyard eras with our program of guided history tours.
+Our tours cater for different ages and interests – from history buffs through to families and seniors’ clubs.

 Bordered by landscaped gardens, Cockatoo Island’s holiday houses and apartments combine authentic heritage character with modern amenities and harbour views.
 Meanwhile, our waterfront campground is an opportunity to unwind in a spectacular outdoor setting and watch the sun set and rise on Sydney Harbour.